ethereum-optimism/optimism/components/rollup_node/README.md

 ### [Rollup Driver][rollup-driver]

 The rollup driver connects to an L1 node, and tracks the feed data comprising of deposits and sequencer batches.
-Based on the rules of [block generation][block-gen], it is able to compute sets ("epochs") of L2 blocks as a stateless, pure function of ranges of L1 blocks.
+Based on the rules of [block derivation][block-derivation], it is able to compute sets ("epochs") of L2 blocks as a stateless, pure function of ranges of L1 blocks.

 While connected to the Execution Engine, it uses the Engine API to progress the L2 state as new data comes in from L1.
 The rollup driver will reorganize the L2 state if it detects a difference between the EE and what's on L1, and provides a way for other services to subscribe to reorgs.